 - 2.1.
 The Levelling Up and Regeneration Act (2023) (the Act) sets a framework for the government to reform to the English planning system, including the way local authorities prepare local plans.
 In early autumn 2023 the government consulted on its plans to implement parts of the Act which relate to local plans.
 The stated intentions of these reforms are to make plans simpler, faster to prepare and more accessible.
-The Royal Town Planning Institute and Shropshire Council have prepared useful summaries of the proposed changes.
-Key information to note is: - Plan-makers have until 30 June 2025 to submit plans under the existing legal framework and; Plan-makers have until 31 December 2026 for their plans to be adopted, with all independent examinations also having been completed by this point. - The new system is likely to go live in late 2024 and authorities that do not meet the 30 June 2025 submission deadline for old style plans will need to prepare plans under the new system. - 2.2.
-The council currently has 18 months to submit its local plan (partial or replacement) under the extant regulations.
+The Royal Town Planning Institute1 and Shropshire Council2 have prepared useful summaries of the proposed changes.
+Key information to note is: - Plan-makers have until 30 June 2025 to submit plans under the existing legal framework and; Plan-makers have until 31 December 2026 for their plans to be adopted, with all independent examinations also having been completed by this point. - The new system is likely to go live in late 2024 and authorities that do not meet the 30 June 2025 submission deadline for old style plans will need to prepare plans under the new system.